moneil/DSKTool/README.md

 #### To Run

 * **NOTE:** The Django webserver should be made available on the public internet with a valid SSL certificate.
-This is recommended but not required if running on a local computer.
+For development and runtime on his local system, the author uses ngrok to forward from the domain www.avinyet.com to the localhost:8000 with:

+`~/ngrok tls -region=us -hostname=www.avinyet.com -key ~/avinet.rsaprivatekey.pem -crt ~/avinet.fullchaincert.pem 8000
+`

 * **After cloning from github** run `pip install -r requirements.txt` .
 Next run `python manage.py migrate` to apply the migrations.
 And last, start the server with `python manage.py runserver`